62 Powerful Blog Optimization SEO Tips You Need To Get More Clients [A Step-By-Step Guide]

 - Have branded social accounts.
 There are many things that Google looks at to determine the authority of your website.
 Including a collection of things called "Brand Signals."

 To do this, create accounts at top-tier social platforms.
 The list changes as trends evolve, but at the time of this writing, your best bet is to at least have accounts at:

 Make sure you set up your profile completely with a keyword-rich description, add your website link, share blog posts or important pages from your site, and add your physical address, if applicable.
 Link to 3-5 of the accounts on your website.

 Do your best to get the same brand name across all social accounts.
 If one is already taken, get the next closest option.
 And be as active as you feasibly can on your favorite platforms.

-So setup up a way viewers can sign up to receive your emails and stay in touch.
+So setup up a way for viewers to sign up to receive your emails and stay in touch.

 - Have a mobile-friendly website.
 Mobile responsiveness is more important than ever.
-Your audience is using phones and tablets to access your content more and more everyday.
+Your audience is using phones and tablets to access your content more and more every day.